Duvey314/austin-green-energy-predictor/Extended-Overview.md

 ## Preprocessing
 The data is largely already preprocessed.
-The only thing to do is to drop the \_id column which is an artifact of the mongodb atlas storage and encod the weather description using one hot encoding.
+The only thing to do is to drop the \_id column which is an artifact of the mongodb atlas storage.

-The data is split by using the 2019 data to train and the 2020 data to test.
+The data is split by using the 2017-2019 data to train and the 2020 data to test.
 The data is then scaled using sklearn standard scaler.

-- Description of Preprocessing
-- Takes in data from database
-- Output label for input data
-- Feature selection
-- Encoding
-- Scaling
-- How data was split into training / testing sets

 # Model
 ---